 I typically begin with covering the floor, starting at the entrance of the room and working my way across to the opposite side.
 The floor protection you choose depends on what type of flooring you need to cover.
 This room project was a living room with nice carpet.
 You can use a good old-fashioned prep Cotton Twill Dust Sheet, a waterproof dropcloth like Trimaco’s Eliminator Dropcloth, which is slip resistant and drape better than traditional heavy duty canvas drop cloth protection, or my personal favourite, the prep Carpet Protector Film.

-I’ll use Prep carpet protector as an example in this case.
-I tend to hoover the room first and ensuring the surface is clean.
-Then I use the carpet protector in strips and roll it out across the floor.
-If you trim the edges roughly 2 inches from the skirting board you can then use Masq masking tape to meet the protector and push this right down into the carpet pile ensuring that the floor is properly covered and protected.
+For my example I’ll focus on using the prep Carpet Protector Film.
+Thoroughly hoover the room to ensure the carpet is clean.
+Use the carpet protector in strips and roll it out across the floor.
+If you trim the edges roughly two inches from the skirting board you can then use masq Masking Tape to meet the protector and push this right down into the carpet pile, ensuring that the carpet is properly covered and protected.

-Finally any hard fixtures such as lamps, tables and light fittings I use the Prep Polythene Rolls.
-It’s lightweight and easy to use.
-If required I can use the Masq tape range to secure it in place for the duration of the job.
+Lastly, to cover any hard fixtures such as lamps, tables and light fittings I use the prep Polythene Roll as it is lightweight and really easy to use.
+If required I use the masq tape range to secure it in place for the duration of the job.